 Causes of Indoor Air Quality Issues

-Brought on by everyday activities like cooking and cleaning, indoor air pollutants can put you and your family at risk, while generally making for a less comfortable, less efficient home.
-For instance, carbon dioxide levels in today’s “tight,” energy-efficient residences can quietly climb above 1,000 parts per million.
-Volatile organic compounds (VOCs) found in many common household products such as cleaners, dry-cleaned clothing, ink-jet printers, pesticides and air fresheners can irritate the eyes, nose and throat, cause difficulty breathing and nausea, and damage the central nervous system as well as other organs according to Lung.org.
+Brought on by everyday activities like cooking and cleaning, indoor air pollutants can put you and your family at risk while generally making for a less comfortable, less efficient home.
+For instance, in today’s “tight,” energy-efficient residences, carbon dioxide levels can quietly climb above 1,000 parts per million.
+Volatile organic compounds (VOCs) found in many common household products such as cleaners, dry-cleaned clothing, ink-jet printers, pesticides, and air fresheners can irritate the eyes, nose, and throat, cause difficulty breathing and nausea, and damage the central nervous system as well as other organs.

 How Do I Improve My Home’s Air Quality?

-Fortunately, there are a number of products on the market that are designed to enhance and improve indoor air quality through filtration, ventilation and humidity control.
+Fortunately, several products on the market are designed to enhance and improve indoor air quality through filtration, ventilation, and humidity control.
 Many of these products can be installed by Short Pump Heating & Air.
-When you consider that Americans on average spend approximately 90 percent of their time indoors according to the EPA, it’s easy to see why indoor air quality products can be an attractive addition to people’s homes.
+Americans, on average, spend approximately 90% of their time indoors, so it’s easy to see why indoor air quality products can be an attractive addition to people’s homes.

 Common Indoor Air Quality Issues and Solutions